 Set in the same universe as Game of Thrones -- but with different characters and no blood, gore, or sex -- this lavishly illustrated fantasy about a girl who's more at home during the cold of winter offers readers lots to sink their teeth into.

-Check out our Essential Movie Guide for watch-together ideas for every age.
+Check out our 50 Movies All Kids Should Watch Before They're 12 for watch-together ideas for every age.

 Frozen, age 5+